NZ Governance, Trusts & Māori Land — A Friendly Overview

 For decades, many trusts operated under the Trustee Act 1956.
 It reflected an older style of trust governance: trustee-centric, conservative, and often low on transparency.

-In recent years, New Zealand updated this framework with the Trusts Act 2019 (in force from 30 January 2021), which strengthened duties around record-keeping and beneficiary information.
+New Zealand later updated this framework with the Trusts Act 2019, strengthening expectations around record-keeping and beneficiary information.

 Plain-English takeaway: Modern trust governance expects clearer records and better information handling than in the past.